magento/devdocs/src/cloud/project/new-relic.md

 All collected data details the time spent on an action transmitting data, queries, or _Redis_ data.
 If queries cause issues, New Relic provides information to track and respond to those issues.

 {:.bs-callout-info}
-You can learn more about using the New Relic APM and Infrastructure agents to collect and analyze application data from the [New Relic APM] and [New Relic Infrastructure][6] documentation.
+You can learn more about using the New Relic APM and Infrastructure agents to collect and analyze application data from the [New Relic APM] and [New Relic Infrastructure][New Relic infrastructure] documentation.

 ## Monitor performance with alert policies